open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-githubissues.md

 Note: Remember to always sync your fork before starting to work on a new issue.
 To sync your fork you can follow the process in the [previous step](vi-gitandrepositories.md).

-Note: This is an exercise to help you familiarize with GitHub issues, committing, and creating pull requests.
+This is an exercise to help you familiarize with GitHub issues, committing, and creating pull requests.
 This is a common process in large open source projects as there is always room for improvement.
 So, we strongly encourage you to follow this process and continue to post issues and resolve them.

 ## Useful Links